melikhovyy/Course03Assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 6. Save this data set

+**CodeBook.md**
+This file contains code book to describes the variables, the data, and any transformations or work that were performed to clean up the data.